cronical/budget_dance/docs/report_configs.md

 ## 401, HSA, ESP payroll data

 A "Transfers, Detailed" report selecting checking accounts, all passthru accounts.
-Due to odd circumstances such as return of excess 401K contributions, and employer HSA contributions, some income & expense accounts were added.
+Due to odd circumstances such as return of excess 401K contributions, and employer HSA contributions, some income & expense accounts may be added.

 ## 529-Distr